hauptem/F5-Multisite-Dashboard/README.md

 **Note:** After running this script, you can manually customize aliases by modifying the `datagroup-dashboard-pool-alias` data group to provide user-friendly display names.

 ## Create Required Pools
-The frontend requires specific pools for health monitoring and backend communication.
+The API Host requires a single specific pool for health monitoring of the dashboard-DNS resolver

 ### Pool 1 - dashboard-dns_udp53_pool
 This pool monitors DNS resolver availability.
 The API Host iRule will check member state for this pool and fail back gracefully to IP-only mode if all members in this pool are down.